Journal

 • Are readiness thresholds met?

-• What is cost of one-quarter delay?
+• What is the cost of one-quarter delay?

-• What is downside of early failure?
+• What is the downside of early failure?

 • How strong is competitor timing risk?

-• Who owns go/no-go decision?
+• Who owns the go/no-go decision?

 Cost of delay